 Discussion

-Because of the widespread costs to females of mating with multiple males (when a single male can provide full fertility), the widespread evolution and maintenance of polyandry is an evolutionary puzzle (Simmons, 2005).
-Here, we reveal substantial fitness benefits from polyandry for colonising challengin thermal environments, even when the opportunity for pre-copulatory sexual selection is reduced.
+Because of the recognised costs to females of mating with multiple males (when a single male can provide full fertility), the widespread evolution and maintenance of polyandry is an evolutionary puzzle (Simmons, 2005).
+Here, we reveal substantial fitness benefits from polyandry for populations colonising populations, even when the opportunity for pre-copulatory sexual selection is experimentally reduced.

 Potential indirect benefits of polyandry include: i) enabling sexual selection, ii) protection via bet-hedging, and iii) reducing inbreeding load.
 Perhaps the best-studied way in which females can increase their fitness through polyandry is via bet-hedging (Yasui & Garcia-Gonzalez, 2016).
 By mating with multiple males, females may reduce the risk of mating failures or being fertilised by an unsuitable male, and therefore increase reproductive and/or offspring fitness.
 Bet-hedging is likely to be most beneficial when i) there is a substantial proportion of unsuitable (e.g. infertile) males in the population, and ii) the population is small (Yasui & Garcia-Gonzalez, 2016).
 In our study, populations were founded by a single female, and as such there is clear potential for polyandry to provide benefits.
 We found that 11% of monogamous females produced no offspring in the first colonisation generation, while all polyandrous females produced offspring.
-This is consistent with a situation in which a failure to produce offspring is the result of male infertility, from which we would have expected only 1.28% of random pairs of males in the double-mating treatment to both be infertile.
+The low number of extinctions here mean that caution is required when interpreting this result.
+Nonetheless, these percentages are broadly consistent with a situation in which a failure to produce offspring is the result of a failure to mate, or due to infertile or incompatible males, from which we can expect only 1.28% of random pairs of males in the double-mating treatment to both be infertile or incompatible.
 Previous research in T. castaneum has found that a substantial proportion of matings fail to result in offspring production (Pai et al., 2005; Tyler & Tregenza, 2013), and across insects, male infertility or reproductive failure has been observed in the wild (García‐González, 2004).
-It is therefore likely that multiple mating is one important mechanism for increasing short-term establishment probability in newly-colonised populations.
+It is therefore likely that multiple mating is one important mechanism for increasing short-term establishment probability in newly-colonised populations through the simple mechanism of gaining successful insemination of functional and compatible spermatozoa.